 Monitoring Country

-Feral Horses
+Feral horses

 Horses are large, herbivorous, one-toed hoofed mammals.
 In Australia, feral horses are not true wild horses – they are once-domesticated animals (and their offspring) that have escaped captivity.
 Horses have significant cultural and heritage value to Indigenous and non-indigenous people, however feral horses are pests.

-Feral Horses are a threat to healthy Country and native species
+Feral horses are a threat to healthy Country and native species

 Feral horses are considered pests because they: